 Our Guide to the Ballard Farmers Market (From a Local!)

-The Ballard Farmers Market is easily one of the best ways to spend a weekend in Seattle.
+The Ballard Farmers Market is one of our favorite ways to spend a Seattle in Seattle.
 The market covers two city blocks and contains dozens of vendors.
 We’ve been to the Ballard Farmers Market several times, and we’ve looked forward to each visit.
 The market is full of handmade products, local produce, and food stalls.

 During our last visit to the market, we saw vendors selling candles, soaps, artwork, jewelry, and wooden bowls.
 We also saw food booths selling honey, cured meats, mini donuts, hand-dipped corn dogs, pizza, fresh produce, tamales, crepes, steamed buns, ramen, tacos, and more.